 With respect to the capital markets, and more specifically, publicly traded equity securities markets or, "the stock market", we believe those markets to generally be far more efficient than not.
 In other words, we subscribe to what financial economists and professional investors refer to as the "Efficient Market Hypothesis".
 This means that we believe that overall, through time, information is sufficiently timely and broadly communicated that markets generally tend to price securities relatively fairly.
 Accordingly, we believe that long term value add from security selection, or "stock picking" effort and expense is very much of an uphill battle,...not impossible, but as some would say, "against the odds".
 To be a bit more fine grained about this, we believe that large company securities in developed markets trade most efficiently because they are the most widely followed by the most analysts and thus are associated with the most realtime and accurate information dissemination.
-Conversely, smaller companies and companies in less developed and thus more obscure market environments, that logically have less following and less coverage by analysts, are likely least efficiently priced and thus offer the most opportunity for value-add, or excess return via security selection efforts.
+Conversely, smaller companies and companies in less developed and thus more obscure market environments that logically have less following and less coverage by analysts, are likely least efficiently priced and thus offer the most opportunity for value-add, or excess return via security selection efforts.

 Finally, our business philosophy of "add value most where we can add value best" dictates that our principal role in the investment process is as investment management consultants, and not as investment managers.
-As investment management consultants, we assist our clients in 1) discerning specific purpose-based investment assignments, 2) developing investment policy to govern managers that will be hired to execute those assignments, 3) selection and monitoring of those managers.
+As investment management consultants, we assist our clients in 1) discerning specific risk constrained and purpose-based investment assignments, 2) developing investment policy to govern managers that will be hired to execute those assignments, 3) selection and monitoring of those managers.